 The threat of tailgating in social engineering attacks comes from unauthorized individuals attempting to sneak in behind authorized personnel or convince staff of their legitimacy to access a restricted area (e.g., server room, employee workstations).
 Tailgating is unique among cyberattack methods as it requires an in-person actor attempting to bypass physical protections on an organization’s premises.

 Tailgating in Social Engineering Attacks

 Social engineering attacks rely on manipulating human psychology for their effectiveness, whether a phishing email mimics legitimate communication or an intruder attempts to tailgate.
+Tailgating is a form of social engineering that allows hackers to gain access to restricted area without proper authentication.
 Protecting your organization from tailgating attacks requires: